malfattti/garden/Decadent Love.md

 In this paper I will explore the theme of courtship, understood in a broad sense, in Mabel Wotton's The Fifth Edition and Robert W. Chambers' The Street of our Lady of the Fields.
 In The Fifth Edition, although Franklyn Leyden's pursuit of the Miss Suttaby resembles a courtship in terms of his performance, his reward is not her affection, but her work and ideas.
 Furthermore, if realized, their romantic relationship would be considered "deviant" because of her being older.
 In The Street of our Lady of the Fields, Hasting does earnestly court Valentine.
 However, it is strongly suggested in the story that Valentine is a prostitute and that she does not wish him to know (although their friends in common know about it, and keep it secret).

 In courtship, looks are extremely important.
-With looks I mean to convey an array of related meanings.
+With looks I mean to convey an array of related meanings: to direct your eyes in order to see,

 In these stories, therefore, what the characters show of themselves does not always correspond to reality.
 Leyden's performance shows him as a good young man, while the thoughts and actions that we learn from him do not match this ideal.
 Valentine actively avoids telling Hastings the truth, although she knows he believes her to be someone different.
 Moreover, what the characters show of themselves is not always interpreted correctkly by the others.
 Miss Wotton